 Please note that properly branding all project thematic and communication activities will be crucial for their eligibility (see chapter I.4.4.2).

 In order to document the implementation of activities, at least one deliverable should be defined per activity.
 Deliverables should present in an aggregated form the outcomes of intermediate (smaller) steps within a certain activity by consolidating them into meaningful clusters.
+Each output needs to be documented through a final deliverable.
 A deliverable should thus be sufficiently comprehensive.
 Overall, it is recommended to limit the total number of deliverables per work package (e.g. not more than three deliverables per activity), also keeping in mind that project implementation will be monitored against the deliverables foreseen in the application form.